YuliaHe/iOS_Map/README.md

     * Search by username.

 #### Extra advanced functionalities
-- User authenticate
+- User authentication
     * As a user-based app, signup/login function is necessary.
-    * `FirebaseAuth` library gives me a support.
+    * `FirebaseAuth` library gives me support.
     * Password must be at least 8 char with 1 number and 1 BLOCK LETTER.
 - Keep login status
     * Use `UserDefault` to store the user logged in.
-Then everytime he opens the app, it would be the homepage unless he sign out from the his own profile page.
+Then every time he opens the app, it would be the homepage unless he signs out from the his own profile page.

 ## Timeline
 Journal of my development.

-### This app cost 628 minutes totally (about 10.5 hours).
+### This app costs 628 minutes totally (about 10.5 hours).
 #### 112 mins study + 475 mins development and test + 41 mins documentation making.

 #### 12/08/2020 18:25 Get started from connecting Firebase!

 * Build storyboards and connect them.
 (24 mins)
 * Use Auth to implement basic signup/login function. // Firebase Auth (67 mins)
 * Do research.
-Will use Firestore to store user infomation. // Firestore (20 mins)
+Will use Firestore to store user information. // Firestore (20 mins)

 21:16 Check out.
 ##### Duration: 111 mins.